 Fitness start-up Cult.Fit has recently gone online with Cult.Live and offers online classes in formats like strength, cardio, HRX, and yoga on all seven days of the week.
 Gold's Gym too has enabled free premium access to its training app till the end of May 2020, along with an online streaming site full of workouts designed to be done by anyone almost anywhere.
 Nike too has made its premium Training Club app content free until further notice.
 The app includes yoga, interval training, and mobility work, as well as multi-week programs, led inhouse instructors.

-Stream movies and TV
+Stream movies and TV for free

 Amazon Prime Video has specially curated a catalog of children and family content, available for free.
 You can now stream original content such as Bug Diaries and select third-party movies and TV series licensed from studio partners without a prime membership.
 Apple TV+, which is otherwise subscription-only, has brought out its first free show, Oprah Talks COVID-19 where Oprah Winfrey will be interviewing people via FaceTime.